arieivs/42/2_server/README.md

 ### PHPMyAdmin
 Once you run a container with PHPMyAdmin installed, ```cat var/www/html/phpmyadmin/config.sample.inc.php```.
-Once again you will have to create your own ```config.inc.php```, follow its guidelines and [this article](https://forhjy.medium.com/42-ft-server-how-to-install-lemp-wordpress-on-debian-buster-by-using-dockerfile-2-4042adb2ab2c).
+Once again you will have to create your own ```config.inc.php```, follow the guidelines and [this article](https://forhjy.medium.com/42-ft-server-how-to-install-lemp-wordpress-on-debian-buster-by-using-dockerfile-2-4042adb2ab2c).

 ### WordPress
-Sing with me, "Once you run a container with WordPress installed", ```cat var/www/html/wordpress/wp-config-sample.php``` and create your ```wp-config.php```.
+Sing with me, "Once you run a container with WordPress installed", ```cat var/www/html/wordpress/wp-config-sample.php``` and create your own ```wp-config.php```.

 ### SSL Certificate
 The purpose is to generate a self-signed certificate.
 If you run ```openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/localhost.key -out /etc/ssl/certs/localhost.crt``` inside the container, it will ask you information on your location, in order to generate the SSL key.
-Only the country two letter code is strictly necessary, you can enter '.' in the remaining fields, which will be left blank.
+Only the two-letter country code is strictly necessary, you can enter "." in the remaining fields, which will be left blank.
 To do this automatically, add ```-subj "/C=PT/ST=./L=./O=./OU=./CN=."``` (in my case, since I'm in Portugal) before ```-newkey```.
 Check in [this article](https://velog.io/@ljiwoo59/ftserver#wordpress) the meaning of the first command above.
-Once the key has been created, a message will appear saying its location.
-Look for the location of the certificate, most probably in ```etc/ssl/certs```, and update both of them in your Nginx config file.
+Once the key has been created, a message will appear saying where it is stored.
+Look for the path to the certificate, most probably in ```etc/ssl/certs```, and update both of them in your Nginx config file.

 ### Change web files owner
 At this point, the owner and user-group from your web files is root.
 Try ```ls -l var/www/html``` to check this.